Cave Temples of Badami- Masterpieces of Chalukya Temple Art

 As you can see from the image, Harihara is carved with Shiva’s features on the left side and Vishnu’s features on the right side.
 Shiva’s wife Parvati and his vehicle Nandi are standing on the right side of Harihara.
 Likewise, Vishnu’s wife Lakshmi and his vehicle Garuda are standing on the other side.

-The image shows an interior view of Cave – 1.
-At the far end, it shows the entrance to the
+The image shows an inside view of Cave – 1.
+At the far end is the entrance to the